tasox/CSharp_Process_Injection/README.md

 ### 01. Process Injection (High Level Windows API)

-This project contains a remote process injection technique using basic Windows API calls.
+This category contains a remote process injection technique using basic Windows API calls.
 It supports x86 and x64 architecture and this can defined during the compilation on the Visual Studio.
 Moreover, this project outputs various information about the remote process injection as well as sets 2 breakpoints, which facilitates the debugging process.

 #### API Calls
 - OpenProcess